ARCHIVED-mean-stack/session-11/README.md

 #MEAN Session Eleven

+##Homework
+- get the gulpfile working with gulp-nodemon and browser sync working together
+- FINAL PROJECT - build an admin interface to the recipesApp that allows a user to create a new recipe
+- this should include form validation

 In this class we pick up our Recipes page and add an api to the (already built) front end.

 `$ npm install`